• Skip to primary navigation

 Share on Social!

-1494 shares
+1580 shares

 • Facebook

-Jump to Recipe Print Recipe
+Jump to Recipe

 Agua de Plátano (Banana Agua Fresca) is a delicious refreshing drink made with a few simple ingredients and perfect anytime of the year especially on hot summer days!

-So What is an Agua or Agua Fresca?
+What is Agua Fresca?

 Mexican Agua Frescas

-There are many Agua Frescas enjoyed in Mexico.
+There are many agua frescas enjoyed in Mexico.

 You will find aguas made with: